erwindev/college-app-tracker-ui/README.md

 ```

 ## Running the entire application via Docker
 The simplest way to spin up the entire application is to run all the components in Docker.
-To do this, please refer to[college-app-tracker-docker](https://github.com/erwindev/college-app-tracker-docker)Github repo.
+To do this, please refer to [college-app-tracker-docker](https://github.com/erwindev/college-app-tracker-docker) Github repo.

 ## Questions:
 Contact Erwin Alberto (ealberto@me.com)